MatthewReid854/reliability/docs/How are the plotting positions calculated.rst

 .. image:: images/plotting_positions_5.png

-If you find any errors, think this needs to be explained better, or have any suggestions for improvements, please `email me <mailto:alpha.reliability@gmail.com>`_.
+If you find any errors, think this needs to be explained better, or have any suggestions for improvements, please email me (alpha.reliability@gmail.com).